whoknows-hh/ColorGenerator/README.md

 ## TODOs

-- Due to limited time, this only implemented the core logic of the color generator app.
+- Due to limited time, this only implemented the core logic of the color generation app.
-- The size of the picture is semi hard-coded, this can be parametrized and pass from the page.
 - Time cost of the algorithm is now O(n2), this can be optimised by using some advanced algorithm.
 - For the interview purpose, I used creat-react-app to generate the skeleton, the dependencies are too heavy.
 This can be optimised.
-- Other unrelated functions (e.g. css, color switch etc.) are not in the place since color generating is the main task.